mozilla/autophone/USAGE.md

                                 Path to minidump_stackwalk executable; defaults to
                                 /usr/local/bin/minidump_stackwalk.
-          --emailcfg=EMAILCFG   config file for email settings; defaults to none --enable-pulse        Enable connecting to pulse to look for new builds.
+          --emailcfg=EMAILCFG   config file for email settings; defaults to none --enable-pulse        Enable connecting to Pulse to look for new builds.
 If specified, --pulse-user and --pulse-password must also
                                 be specified.
+          --pulse-applabel=PULSE_APPLABEL
+                                Applabel for Pulse queue; defaults to autophone-build- monitor.
+          --pulse-durable-queue
+                                Use a durable queue when connecting to Pulse.
           --pulse-user=PULSE_USER
                                 user id for connecting to PulseGuardian
           --pulse-password=PULSE_PASSWORD